GridProtectionAlliance/gsf/Source/Libraries/TimeSeriesPlatformLibrary/README.txt

 $ sudo ./bootstrap.sh
 $ sudo ./b2 install

+It may be necessary to add /usr/local/lib, the default path for boost libraries, to the system library path before running any samples:

+$ sudo ldconfig /usr/local/lib

 2. Configuration
 ----------------
 From the command terminal, enter the source directory containing this